Overview

 Dunguaire Castle

-Dunguaire Castle dominates the eastern edge of the bay and is one of Ireland’s most photographed castles.
-Visitors can explore the great hall, chapel and four bedrooms on a self‑guided tour, or book a medieval banquet (April‑October) for a four‑course feast accompanied by harp music, poetry and a souvenir Claddagh ring.
-The rooftop walk provides panoramic views of Kinvara and Galway Bay, though the narrow walkway requires a little care.
+Dunguaire Castle dominates the eastern edge of the bay and remains one of Ireland’s most photographed tower houses.
+Visitors can explore the great hall, chapel, and four bedrooms on a self-guided tour, or book a medieval banquet (April–October) for a four-course feast accompanied by harp music, poetry, and a souvenir Claddagh ring.
+The rooftop walk offers wide views of the harbour and bay, though the narrow stone path requires steady footing.

 | Season | Opening Hours |